Become The Person You Want To Be – Your Best Version

 I went around with my shoulders slumped and kept my head down.
 I didn’t want to cause any trouble.
 Not me!
-I was willing to let anybody walk all over me, and I hated myself for it.
+I was willing to shrink down parts of myself to be under everyone’s radar, and I hated myself for it.

-Hanging out with friends was particularly tedious.
+Hanging out with certain friends was particularly tedious.
 I could never let my hair down and be myself.
-I felt inferior beside other people for no apparent reason.
+On many occasions I felt inferior beside other people for no apparent reason.

-I spent all my energy trying to please them and live up to their standards, and then I would come back home and analyze everything that I said and how “I should have said it”.
+I spent all my energy trying to please them and live up to their standards, and then I would come back home and overthinking everything and analyze everything that I said and how “I should have said it”.

 - Does he like me?
 Did I compliment him enough?

 - Should I have said that?
 What do they think of me now?